MtPelerin/bridge-v1/README.md

 #### Contracts Directories
 + **zeppelin**: contains the awesome [open-zeppelin](https://github.com/OpenZeppelin/OpenZeppelin-solidity) dependencies
 + **interface**: contains the interface to be used by DAPP.
 Interface can also be easily integrated without the need to know the implementations.
-Due to solidity limitation with 'interface', Abstract 'contract' are used instead.
+Due to solidity limitation with 'interface', Abstract 'contracts' are used instead.
 The resulting ABI is identical.
-+ **token**: contains the different tokens definition (Shares, Fiat, Loans, ...)
++ **token**: contains the various token features (which will be used to tokenize Shares, Fiat, Loans, etc.)
 + **tokensale**: tokensale or crowdsale contracts
 + **rule**: contains the rules on transfers which can be applied to other contracts, in particular tokenWithRules
 + **claimable**: contains the claims which can be provided to other contracts, in particular tokenWithClaims